Alfresco/alfresco-content-app/docs/upgrade-guide/upgrade211-30.md

 Below are the some updates when you upgrade to v12.0

-    • Angular now requires TypeScript 4.2. ng update will update you automatically.
+    • ANGULAR now requires TypeScript 4.2. ng update will update you automatically.

     • IE11 support has been deprecated.

-    • You can no longer use Angular with Node.js version 10 or older.
+    • You can no longer use ANGULAR with Node.js version 10 or older.

     • Update zone.js to version 0.11.4. ng update will update this dependency automatically.